How the BBC gender pay story has unfolded

 The BBC says "fairness in pay" is "vital" to the corporation.

-The BBC is "deeply unimpressed" with an off-air chat in which two of its high-profile journalists joked about the gender pay gap.
+Two of the BBC's high-profile journalists were recorded discussing the gender pay gap.

 The Sun and Times report that before the Today programme on 8 January, presenter John Humphrys asked North America editor Jon Sopel how much money he was prepared to "hand over" to keep Gracie as China editor.